kin0330/Royal-Christmas-Speeches-Team-H/Collecting Data/README.md

 | SentenceTokensMain | the sentence tokens of the main text section of the speech |
 | LemmasMain | the lemmas of the main text section of the speech |

-**10. Research questions**<br>
+**9. Research questions - Collecting Data**<br>

-***Collecting Data:***<br>1.
-Catsiapis (2005) mentions ‘family’, ’Commonwealth’ and ’Christmas’ as overarching themes in her close reading of the Queen’s Christmas speeches.<br>Can we identify the same themes with computational methods?<br>
+1. Catsiapis (2005) mentions ‘family’, ‘Commonwealth’ and ‘Christmas’ as overarching themes in her close reading of the Queen’s Christmas speeches.<br>Can we identify the same themes with computational methods?<br>
 2. When did the term 'empire' change to 'commonwealth'?
 And what terms are the most associated with both?<br>
 3. What does readability analysis tell us?<br>

+Source:<br>
+Catsiapis, H. 2005.
+The Queen's Christmas Messages.
+In Vernon, P. (Ed.), Seeing Things: literature and the visual : Papers from the Fifth International British Council Symposium, September 2001.
+Presses universitaires François-Rabelais. doi :10.4000/books.pufr.4223<br>

-**11. Text analysis - Collecting Data**<br>
+**10. Theme analysis - Collecting Data**<br>
-To answer our research questions for Collecting Data, we conducted a text analysis and employed the libraries (nltk for natural language processing, pandas for data manipulation and analysis, DataFrame and Series) and visualizations (matplotlib.pyplot) available in python.<br>
+To answer our research questions for Collecting Data, we conducted a text analysis and employed the libraries (nltk for natural language processing, pandas for data manipulation and analysis, DataFrame and Series) and visualizations (matplotlib.pyplot) available in Python.<br>

-**13. Tutorial**<br>
+**11. Tutorial**<br>
-We provide tutorials on the use of the web crawler, on the cleaning and pre-processing, and on text analysis using Python in the form of Jupyter Notebooks.<br>
+We provided tutorials on web scraping, on cleaning and pre-processing, and on text analysis using Python in the form of Jupyter Notebooks.<br>

-**14. Active Learning Exercise**<br>
+**12. Active Learning Exercise**<br>
 We created an active learning exercise on carrying out a sentiment analysis of the corpus.
 In the active learning exercises we use the VADER sentiment analyzer from the NLTK library.
 The exercises focus on the dissection of the emotional tone in each speech and tracking how these tones evolve in the Queen's speeches.
-Further, we invite readers to reflect on the limitations and capabilities of distant reading throught this learning exercise.
+Further, we invite readers to reflect on the limitations and capabilities of distant reading through this learning exercise.

-**15. Research output**<br>
+**13. Research output**<br>
 To publish our findings, we created the following website: https://royal-christmas-messages.my.canva.site/

-**16. Files in this repository**<br>
+**14. Files in this folder**<br>
-- `README.md` description of the repositor
+- `README.md` description of the folder
 - `christmas_speeches_webcrawler.ipynb` web crawler for downloading the HTML and text files
 - `theme_analysis.ipynb` thematic analysis of speeches using keywords
 - `processing_ALE.ipynb` preprocessing and creation of corpus &